gettingStarted77/EGSnrc_NIM_217/README.md

 - 安装

-  > HEN_HOUSE: Points to location of the EGSnrc system
+  > HEN_HOUSE: Points to location of the EGSnrc system
   >
   > EGS_HOME: Points to user’s working directory, where applications are copied